twilio/programmable-asset-tracker/esp32/esp32_readme.md

 #### PUT /esp32-finish ####

-Finishes the reflashing procedure, restarts esp32 chip, new firmware is run after that.
+It powers off ESP32 chip and all pins/ports used to interact with it.

 No parameters.

 Log output example:
 ```
 2022-06-29T21:14:13.359 +00:00 	[Agent] 	[INFO] PUT /esp32-finish request from cloud
-2022-06-29T21:14:16.506 +00:00 	[Agent] 	[INFO] Chip power off success
+2022-06-29T21:14:16.506 +00:00 	[Agent] 	[INFO] ESP32 module has been switched off
 ```

 ## Flash Firmware Using External Tool ##